 Take yourself to Germany’s highest waterfall into the majestic valley of Triberg.
 The depth of the waterfall is 535 feet down the mountain slope.
 There’s always insight into every beautiful thing existing.
 The formation of the falls is due to Gutach River, located at the head of the Kinzig and Gutach valleys.
 Here you can explore the waterfall from multiple angles, having some light sprays on your face.
 Enjoying the most satisfying views of the natural creation of god, you have to reside on the bottom of the falls.
 The best time is the winters when the waterfall is surrounded by the snow giving you the best of the view.
 Apart from discovering the wonders of Triberg, pay a visit to the House of 1000 Clocks, situated a few steps away from the waterfall, where you can eye-witness many huge cuckoo clocks on display.

-National Park of the Black Forest – Wild and Untamed Place
+Black Forest National Park – Wild and Untamed Nature

-Lichtentaler Allee – A Colorful 19thcentury Garden
+Lichtentaler Allee – A Colorful 19th Century Garden

 Lichtentaler Allee is a luscious 2.3km park and arboretum which lies along the west bank of the river Oos in Baden-Baden.It is a beautiful green corner in the city, perfect for walking, running or cycling dotted with pieces of art and culture such as Corinthian pillars and the old pump room.